MaidDragonTohru/The-Scribe/README.md

 `spotlight`: Used to redeem your copy of Take the Stage.
 Activates modchat for 1-2 minutes.

-`sponsors`: Returns a list of all the room's sponsors.
+`sponsors`: Returns a list of all the room's sponsors through Hastebin. (doesn't work if Hastebin is down)

 `enablegreeting; disablegreeting <public/private>` Enables or disables the specified greeting, depending on its current state, and if the user owns the greetings at all.